Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Disentanglement via Contrast

-\textbf{Hard negatives flipping.} Since the latent space of the generative models is a high-dimension complex manifold, there are many different directions carrying the same semantic meaning as demonstrated in Section~\ref{ablation}.
+\textbf{Hard negatives flipping.} Since the latent space of the generative models is a high-dimension complex manifold, many different directions carry the same semantic meaning.
 These directions with the same semantic meaning result in hard negatives during the optimization of Contrastive Loss.
-The hard negatives here are different from the hard negatives in the works of self-supervised representation learning~\cite{he2020momentum,CoskunTCNT18}, where they have reliable annotations of the samples.
+The hard negatives here are different from the hard negatives in the works of self-supervised representation learning~\citep{he2020momentum,CoskunTCNT18}, where they have reliable annotations of the samples.
 Here, our hard negatives are more likely to be ``false'' negatives, and we choose to flip these hard negatives into positives.
 Specifically, we use a threshold $T$ to identify the hard negative samples, and use their similarity to the queries as the pseudo-labels for them:

 where $\hat{l}_i^{-}$ denotes the modified $l_i^{-}$, and $\alpha_{ij} = \bm{q}_i\cdot \bm{k}_j^{-}/\tau$.
 Therefore, the modified final BCELoss is:

 \textbf{Full objective.} With the above two techniques, the full objective is: